TolikPylypchuk/SharpHook/docs/articles/keycodes.md

 # Key Code Mappings

-The following table contains the mapping of virtual key codes defined in the `SharpHook.Native.KeyCode` enum to OS-specific key code definitions.
-Note that many key codes are not available on all 3 OSes.
+The following table contains the mapping of virtual key codes defined in the `SharpHook.Data.KeyCode` enum to OS-specific key code definitions.
+Note that several key codes are not available on all 3 OSes.

 > [!IMPORTANT]
 > Key code values in the `KeyCode` enum are meaningless and may change between major versions.
 Only the enum constant